david-gi/taskspire/README.md

 The API will return in languages other than English based on the language used by the user and by the setting of the property 'language' _(store/home.ts)_ to an ISO language code (ex: en, es, fr, jp...).

 ### Distribution
-The PWA is browser installable via the _manifest.json file_ (dependant of SSL hosting).
+The PWA is browser installable via the _manifest.json file_ (dependant of SSL).
 This also makes it submitable to Google Play and Microsoft App Store.
 If this isn't sufficient, it also comes with the boilplate for Electron-based desktop and mobile app distribution using Electron-Builder.

 ### Keys